lwhsu/freebsd-201606-ci-hackathon/slides.md

 - arthur.nyi's CPU/memory are too good for a master node

-- can we buy new machine in NYI and move/exchange components on arthur.nyi?
+- Can we buy new machines in NYI and move/exchange components on arthur.nyi?
 ]

 ---